bjackman/my-rpi-k8s/README.md

 - Put these k8s resources in a damn namespace you silly idiot
 - Find out how to continuously deliver prometheus
-- Switch to Ingress (?) to get rid of NodePort hackery
 - Persist & share prometheus data (Cortex)
 - node_exporter
 - Grafana